-Up until 2012, there were three separate Peer Health Education programs run through the Lehigh University Health and Wellness Center: Healthy Hawks, Peer Meds, and Sexperts.
-Healthy Hawks focused on healthy eating, with programs designed to help students learn to navigate the school’s food courts.
+- Healthy Hawks focused on healthy eating, with programs designed to help students learn to navigate the school’s food courts.
 Peer Meds was focused more on general health topics.
 Sexperts talked about safe sex and sexual health and offered events such as free STI testing.
 In spring 2012 the University felt that it was necessary to adjust the peer health program to better suit the needs of the students, address priority health topics and come into alignment with national standards and best practices regarding Peer Health.
 The model was to move from having three separate groups to having one group of peer educators, and the new focus was to be on priority student health issues such as alcohol, sleep, substance abuse, and sexual health with an eye on emerging health issues such as stress, depression and eating disorders.
-Several members from the previous groups volunteered to help form the new and improved Lehigh University Peer Health Adviser program, which is run through the Health Advancement & Prevention Strategies Office.
-This program is currently partnered with Lehigh’s department of Health, Medicine, and Society and the Peer Health Adviser training is recognized as a four-credit course for accepted students.
+Several members from the previous groups volunteered to help form the new and improved Lehigh University Peer Health Advisor program, which is run through the Health Advancement & Prevention Strategies Office.
+This program is currently partnered with Lehigh’s department of Health, Medicine, and Society and the Peer Health Advisor training is recognized as a four-credit course for accepted students.

 Interested in joining us and contributing to campus change?